ItsFormieQM/Website-Project/README.md

-# i lowkey suck at making stuff like this lol
+i lowkey suck at making stuff like this lol so the whole thing is just vibe coded like hell🙏🙏